 This iron produces 1500 watts of power, making ironing even the extra stubborn wrinkles an easy task.
 From blankets to curtains, linen to silk, this device can subdue creases from just about any material.
 The stainless steel soleplate is curved for easy movement over fabrics while the double tip lets you get into pleats and in between buttons.
 This makes ironing a whole lot easier and quicker.

-The cordless convenience eliminates the hassle of an entangling cord or wrapping the cord for storage.
+The cordless convenience eliminates the hassle of an entangling cord or wrapping the cord for storage (to learn more about cordless irons read our guide – 8 Best Cordless Irons).
 This totally speeds up the ironing process.
 You just charge it up on the included charging platform.
 It takes about a minute or two to reach your preferred temperature level.
 And to maintain that level, you just need to put the iron back in the base when adjusting your fabrics.

 In addition to the cordless ironing, this model has a detachable transparent water tank and an automatic cord reel that retracts the cord when you’re doing the ironing.
 It features an auto shut off for safety as well as an anti-calcium system that prevents mineral build-up.
 It also comes with an anti-drip function that prevents water from leaking.